 Review of Melissa Franklin Harkrider’s Women, Reform and Community in Early Modern England: Katherine Willoughby, Duchess of Suffolk, and Lincolnshire’s Godly Aristocracy (Boydell and Brewer, 2008) in The English Historical Review, CXXIV, 510 (2009), pp. 1164-5.

 I am chair of the new early modern module, A223: Early Modern Europe: Society and Culture, 1500-1780.
 I wrote several of the module's chapters, as well as writing and presenting various associated audios and films.
+I am also contributing to a new level 1 course, A111: Discovering the Arts and Humanities.

 I have previously chaired A200: Exploring History: Medieval to Modern, 1400-1900 and Y180: Making Sense of the Arts.
 I have also taught and examined for A218: Medicine and Society in Europe 1500-1930.